apache/comdev-working-groups/wg-sharpeners/README.md

 ## What

-A Sharpener will subscribe to the project's mailing lists and mostly listen.
+A NameTBD will subscribe to the project's mailing lists and mostly listen.
 They will comment constructively when they see something that may be improved or when they have useful suggestions for the community.